 Adversaries have a long game.
-As the severity of the 2020 security compromises are still unfolding, let’s fix our eyes on our long game.
+As the severity of the 2020 security compromises are still unfolding, let’s fix our eyes on our long game and the future of cyber risk management.
 Taking a look back on our predictions from 2009 when we authored Security 2020: Reduce Security Risks This Decade, published in 2010, we got a lot of it right.
 If you get input from 53 industry experts, you can make some solid predictions, and here are just a few of the scenarios we anticipated (See Chapter 9: Eleven (maybe Not So Crazy) Scenarios that Could Happen):

 Which way do I go?
 The GPS system for the world is taken down or manipulated.
 Although there have been some glitches, I would admit this one is still yet to happen but would argue the impact and reality of this happening remains a future threat that is very high.